DIDSR/HistoGen/README.md

 ## Contact and Contributions

-For any inquiries, suggestions, or collaborative opportunities, please contact Seyed Kahaki either via this GitHub repo or via email (seyed.kahaki@fda.hhs.gov).
+For any inquiries, suggestions, or collaborative opportunities, please contact Seyed Kahaki or Tahsin Rahman either via this GitHub repo or via email (seyed.kahaki@fda.hhs.gov or Tahsin.Rahman@fda.hhs.gov).

 ---